 Despite the odds, you’ve managed to get a pretty good tomato harvest.
 Now what?
-Even if you enjoy fresh tomatoes, you might find yourself with more than you can eat.
-While you may make someone else’s day by sharing your harvest, you may want consider preserving some for the off-season.
+Even if you enjoy fresh tomatoes, you might find yourself with more than you can eat fresh.
+If this is the case, consider preserving tomatoes for the off-season.

 (some links below container affiliate links.)